Biden calls for "pause" in Israel-Hamas war

 Mr. Biden replied, "I think we need a pause.
 A pause means give time to get the prisoners out."

-He went on to say, "I'm the guy that convinced Bibi (Israeli Prime Minister Benjamin Netanyahu) to call for a ceasefire to let the prisoners out.
+He went on to say, "I'm the guy that convinced Bibi (Netanyahu) to call for a ceasefire to let the prisoners out.
 I'm the guy that talked to Sisi (Egyptian President Abdel Fattah el-Sissi) to convince him to open the door" to let humanitarian aid enter through the Rafah border crossing from Gaza into Egypt.

 White House sources told CBS News Mr. Biden was referring to Judith and Natalie Raanan of Illinois, the mother and daughter who were released earlier this month after Hamas held them hostage.
 The pause in hostilities lasted "a few hours" to facilitate the transfer, the sources said.